- October 06, 1951

 - August 12, 1985

-Manfred Winkelhock was a racing driver from Germany who has competed in Formula 1 and touring cars championships.
+Manfred Winkelhock (1951-1985) was a racing driver from Germany who has competed in different racing disciplines, including Formula 1.
+He recorded 47 starts in the Formula 1 World Championship between 1982 and 1985, not scoring wins or podiums.

-He was born on 6th of October, 1951 in the town of Waiblingen, near Stuttgart.
-He was involved in motorsport as a mechanic who sporadically raced over the weekend, but his real racing career started pretty late.
+Bornin October 1951 in Waiblingen near Stuttgart, Manfred was initially involved in motorsport as a mechanic who sporadically raced over the weekend, but his real racing career started pretty late.
 At the age of 24, Winkelhock won Volkswagen Junior Cup and his performances weren’t unnoticed.

 The BMW was setting up a junior team to race the BMW 320 Group 5 cars powered by Formula 2 engines.
 Manfred became a part of that project, together with another two future Formula 1 drivers – Eddie Cheever and Marc Surer.
 In 1978, Manfred has competed in touring cars and Formula 2, scoring a couple of good results.
 He also survived a first huge crash at Nurburgring, during the F2 race.

 After finishing 8th overall in his first season, Winkelhock continued to race in Formula 2 until the end of 1981, driving for various teams.
 The results weren’t perfect.
 He had a couple of podium finishes, but without any victory.
 In 1981, he was lucky enough to stay unhurt in another huge crash at Nurburgring after his F2 car backflipped at Quiddelbach.

 At the same time, he was driving various BMW cars in many competitions, like DRM in which he was successful, but his main wish was to compete in Formula 1.
 The first opportunity arrived in 1980 with Arrows team, when he replaced injured Jochen Mass at the Italian Grand Prix but failed to qualify for the race.